armanjindal/garden/content/_index.md

 > [ "Il faut cultiver notre jardin."](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/)  — Voltaire

-Cultivating this garden by writing every day grounds me in this Voltairian wisdom.
 This garden — the few thoughts, ideas, books, and media I've decided to care about — is my response to an overwhelming infinity of information, suffering, and possibility.

-This garden is my earnest love letter to ideas that *perfect is the enemy of the good*, the *[unreasonable effectiveness of showing up every day](https://typesense.org/blog/the-unreasonable-effectiveness-of-just-showing-up-everyday/)*, and the approach to creativity that begins with unabashed unoriginal work by [stealing like an artist](https://en.wikipedia.org/wiki/Steal_Like_an_Artist).
-It is a living polemic against finality, the static and passive.
+Its my earnest love letter to ideas to a limit embracing life, that *perfect is the enemy of the good*, the, *[unreasonable effectiveness of showing up every day](https://typesense.org/blog/the-unreasonable-effectiveness-of-just-showing-up-everyday/)*, and the approach to creativity that begins with unabashed unoriginal work by [stealing like an artist](https://en.wikipedia.org/wiki/Steal_Like_an_Artist).
+It is a living polemic against finality.
 Cultivating this garden is an affirmation of my limited agency, and through it I seek to share what I find beautiful, inspiring, and interesting with people in my life.

 The writing here, the plants growing in this garden, are not isolated, but neither are they neatly connected.
-They exist rooted in soil, connect by by a rhizome — a tangled mass of subterrean  roots.
+They exist rooted in soil, connect by by a rhizome — a tangled mass of subterranean  roots.
 My goal is to make connections between writing as explicit as possible: tracing the genealogy, connections, and changes to my writing over time is quite selfishly a fascinating project of self-examination.

 To support this lofty goal, I chose an opinionated, open-source tech stack to build this site.
 I use [Obsidian](https://obsidian.md/) to write — a [power user native](digital-garden/Independent%20Study/Power%20&%20Power%20User%20-%20Prospectus.md), personal knowledge management note editor with a graph view displaying the 'links' between pages.
 I publish this site using an open source built by [Jacky Zhao](https://jzhao.xyz/) called [Quartz](https://github.com/jackyzha0/quartz#quartz) which compiles my local Obsidian vault into a Hugo site.
 All the pages are in `markdown` and versioned on GitHub, so there is a permanent, timestamped, line-by-line record of every change.
 I hope to look back at the commit histories to understand how my thinking changes.
 These tools help me produce an expanding network of thoughts, which ultimately help me shape, affirm and faithfully **live** a narrative of my creation.